The translation of this document is outdated.

 activities.

-specified in Paragraph one of this Section, which restrict the
+specified in Paragraph one of this Section which restrict the

-for:
+necessary for:

 1) the interests of the public, especially for the prevention

-and investigation of criminal offences and the initiation of
+and investigation of criminal offences and the initiation of a

-criminal offence proceedings, including the protection of minors
+case, including for the protection of minors in order to prevent

-in order to prevent the discrimination of a person due to his or
+the discrimination of a person based on his or her race, sex,

-as violations injuring the dignity and honour of a person;
+injuring the dignity and honour of a person;

 2) public safety, including national security and defence;

-3) public health protection; and
+3) public health protection;

 4) consumer protection.